 American Council on Education recommendation for this course.

 - Personnel selected for attendance should be assigned or pending assignment to SC/SA management positions in SCOs or Defense Attaché Offices (DAOs) overseas, geographic combatant commands (CCMDs), or CCMD component commands.
-Students must have at least one year remaining in their assignment to be eligible for ISCS training.
-Exceptions to this standard require the approval of the ISCS Commandant.
+Students must have at least one year remaining in their assignment to be eligible for DISCS training.
+Exceptions to this standard require the approval of the DISCS Commandant.

-- SCO and Defense Attaché Office (DAO) personnel with responsibilities related to SC/SA management are required by DoD Instruction 5132.13 to complete this course; attendance at ISCS is mandatory, unless the course has been completed satisfactorily within the previous five years.
-Senior Defense Officials/Defense Attachés (SDO/DATTs) shall, if in the grade of O-6 or below, attend the SCM-O at ISCS.
-SDO/DATTs in the grade of O-7 and above should attend the SCM-E or SCM-AO at ISCS.
+- SCO and Defense Attaché Office (DAO) personnel with responsibilities related to SC/SA management are required by DoD Instruction 5132.13 to complete this course; attendance at DISCS is mandatory, unless the course has been completed satisfactorily within the previous five years.
+Senior Defense Officials/Defense Attachés (SDO/DATTs) shall, if in the grade of O-6 or below, attend the SCM-O at DISCS.
+SDO/DATTs in the grade of O-7 and above should attend the SCM-E or SCM-AO at DISCS.

 - U.S. Government employees and contractor equivalents are eligible for attendance.